playermissile/dli_tutorial/index.rst

 ANTIC is the special coprocessor that handles screen drawing for the Atari computers.
-It is tightly coupled with the 6502 processor, and in fact can be thought of as having control of the 6502 because the ANTIC can halt the 6502 when needed.
+It is tightly coupled with the 6502 processor, and in fact can be thought of as being the driver of the 6502 because the ANTIC can halt the 6502 when needed.
 Since only one chip can read memory at any time, ANTIC needs to halt the 6502 when it needs access to memory, so this Direct Memory Access (DMA) can cause 6502 instructions to appear to take more cycles than documented